Teradata/developer-resources/quickstarts/manage-data/run-bulkloads-efficiently-with-teradata-parallel-transporter.md

 ## Create a database

-Let's create a database in Vantage.
+Let's create a database in Teradata.
 Use your favorite SQL tool to run the following query:

 ``` sql
 CREATE DATABASE irs